bstaruk/starbase/src/app/README.md

 # `app`

 This is your app folder.
-You should try to do as little as possible here and anything you *do* do should affect the entire application.
+Any code that is stored here should affect the entire application.

-[BEM](https://seesparkbox.com/foundry/bem_by_example) is the word.
-Styles should not be set at the element level, so keep as much of it as possible in the `../components/` folder as possible.
+[BEM](https://seesparkbox.com/foundry/bem_by_example) is love.
+BEM is life.
+Styles should be typically defined with class names and not element types, so keep as much of it as possible in the `../components/` folder as possible.